 The number of members of the Human Resources and Compensation Committee is set at three (3) members.
-Since May 11, 2018, Craig Forman, Rob Hall and Paul W. Russo (Chair) have served on such Committee.
+Since May 11, 2018, Craig Forman and Rob Hall have served on such Committee.
+Effective January 1, 2024, Treena Cooper serves as Chair on such Committee.

 The Board believes that the Human Resources and Compensation Committee collectively has the knowledge, experience and background required to fulfill its mandate and to make decisions on the suitability of the Corporation's compensation policies.
 All of the Human Resources and Compensation Committee members held or currently hold senior management positions.
-In these roles, the members of the Human Resources and Compensation Committee acquired direct experience related to the management of executive compensation, making day-to-day decisions concerning executive pay, and designing short andlong-term incentive plans with objectives tied to sustained shareholder value creation.
+In these roles, the members of the Human Resources and Compensation Committee acquired direct experience related to the management of executive compensation, making day-to-day decisions concerning executive pay, and designing short and long-term incentive plans with objectives tied to sustained shareholder value creation.
 The table below sets out their experience.

 COMMITTEE MEMBER RELEVANT EXPERIENCE Craig Forman Craig Forman acquired experience in human resources and compensation by serving as Executive Chairman of the board of Appia, Inc. and WHERE, Inc. and as Executive Vice-President and President, Access and Audience and Chief Product Officer at EarthLink, Inc., an Atlanta-based Internet services provider.
 Mr. Forman was President and Chief Executive Officer of the McClatchy Company, a news and information provider, and served as a Director on its board.
 Mr. Forman served on the board of Digital Turbine Inc., a media and mobile communications company.
 He also served as Director on the boards of several private companies.
 Mr. Forman has a Master's degree in law from Yale Law School and completed the Director's Consortium executive education program from Stanford University in 2012.
 Rob Hall Rob Hall acquired experience related to human resources and compensation while he was Group Chief Financial Officer of Hibu, an international group providing digital marketing services, from March 2014 to July 2018, and continues to serve on the board of directors at Yell (a UK business, formerly part of the Hibu Group).
 Mr. Hall holds a Bachelor of Science in Business Studies from the University of Swansea, United Kingdom and is a Chartered Management Accountant.
-Paul W. Russo While serving as Chief Executive Officer of Color Spot Holdings, Inc. between March 2017 to December 2018 and previously Executive Vice-President of Business Development of the Hibu Group Limited, a business providing digital marketing services and print advertising to small and medium enterprise customers, during its successful turnaround, and as an Executive of a number of other private companies, Paul W. Russo acquired experience related to human resources and compensation matters.
-He also holds a Bachelor of Science in Business from the University of California at Berkeley, an MBA from the Harvard Business School and has achieved CPA certification.
+Treena Cooper Treena Cooper currently serves as Vice-President, Legal and General Counsel at IPEX Management Inc. Prior to joining IPEX in 2023, Ms. Cooper held progressively senior legal and HR positions at Yellow Pages between 2008 and 2023, including her more recent role as Senior Vice-President, Secretary and General Counsel from 2020 to 2023 and prior to that, Vice President, Secretary and General Counsel.
+In her current and former roles, Ms. Cooper acquired expertise relating to human resources and executive compensation matters.
+Ms. Cooper holds an LLB and a Bachelor of Social Science from the University of Ottawa and was called to the Bar in 2001 and 2004 in Ontario and Quebec, respectively.

-In 2022, the Human Resources and Compensation Committee:
+In 2024, the Human Resources and Compensation Committee: